Submitting an Application

 Creating Your Consent Materials

-Please use the templates below to ensure that your consent materials meet the federal standards for required information.
+Please use the examples below to ensure that your consent materials meet the federal standards for required information.
+It is important to use these as a guide and to make sure that you develop your consent using the template.